linkerd/website/linkerd.io/content/2.12/tasks/graceful-shutdown.md

   period will be respected regardless of where the TERM signal comes from; the proxy may receive a shutdown signal from the container runtime, a different process (e.g a script that sends TERM), or from a networked request to its shutdown endpoint (only possible on the loopback interface).
+The proxy will delay its handling of the TERM signal until all of its open connections have completed.
+This option is particularly useful to close long-running connections that would otherwise prevent the proxy from shutting down gracefully.
 * `linkerd-await`: is a binary that wraps (and spawns) another process, and it is commonly used to wait for proxy readiness.
 The await binary can be used with a `--shutdown` option, in which case, after the process it has wrapped